-Appendix 7 How to Safely Clean Up Dried Blood
+Appendix 6 How to Safely Clean Up Dried Blood

 - 1) Put on Personal Protective Equipment (PPE).
-If there is a risk of splashing also obtain a face mask. - 2) Dispose of the granules provided in the pot within the blood spill pack (see below) \ You do not need them for dried blood but keep the pot - 3) Make up a chlorine solution in the empty pot using the 4 tablets and instructions provided. - 4) Use a little solution to soften the dried blood and GENTLY (so as not to flip it up into your face) scrape it off the surface with the scraper. - 5) Then use the remaining solution to disinfect the area of the spill. - 6) Place all used materials including the PPE into the clinical waste bag. - 7) Dispose of the clinical waste bag accordingly. - 8) Wash your hands - 9) Inform your domestic, house keeper or local hotel services department (as applicable) to carry out a secondary clean of the area as soon as possible. - \To dispose of the unused granules, dissolve the granules completely in a litre or more of cold tap water and only when completely dissolved flush the sink or sluice first, then pour down the dissolved granules solution, then flush the sink or sluice again to ensure no solution is left in the trap.
+If there is a risk of splashing also obtain a face mask and googles/face shield. - 2) Dispose of the granules provided in the pot within the blood spill pack (see below) You do not need them for dried blood but keep the pot - 3) Make up a 10000parts per million chlorine solution in the empty pot with cold water, following the instructions provided. - 4) Use a little solution to soften the dried blood and GENTLY (so as not to flip it up into your face) scrape it off the surface with the scraper. - 5) Then use the remaining solution to disinfect the area of the spill. - 6) Place all used materials including the PPE into the clinical waste bag. - 7) Dispose of the clinical waste bag accordingly. - 8) Thoroughly wash your hands with soap and water - 9) Inform your domestic, housekeeper or local hotel services department (as applicable) to carry out a secondary clean of the area as soon as possible.

+To dispose of the unused granules, dissolve the granules completely in a litre or more of cold tap water and only when completely dissolved flush the sink or sluice first, then pour down the dissolved granules solution, then flush the sink or sluice again to ensure no solution is left in the trap.

-Appendix 8 EBME- Electro Bio Medical Engineering
+Appendix 7 EBME- Electro Bio Medical Engineering

 This service is managed by Estates teams across the trust in association with the below.
-The EBME Provider is: Claire Belding, Contracts Manager Avensys, Fredrick Road Kidderminster.
-Worcestershire DY11 7RA claire@avensysmedical.co.uk
+The EBME Provider is: Claire Belding, Contracts Manager Avensys, Fredrick Road Kidderminster, Worcestershire DY11 7RA claire@avensysmedical.co.uk